literalpie/open-standup/README.md

 The code is located in ./apps/open-standup-qwik/src/routes/2p2

+### Angular

+This one cannot edit standup series, but it can join a standup and next/skip the current updater.

+It is built using:

+- [Angular](https://angular.io) - A classic framework with a great ecosytem of strongly-opinionated standards
+- [Supabase](https://supabase.com) - An open-source realtime database built on PostgreSQL

+You can see view the latest deployed version at https://open-standup.vercel.app/p2p/

+The code is located in ./apps/open-standup-qwik/src/routes/2p2

 ## Development

 Pull the code and run `pnpm install`, then a command for the app you want, such as `pnpm --filter ./apps/open-standup-solid run dev`.